johnpyp/edgedb/docs/cli/edgedb_dump.rst

 edgedb dump
 ===========

-Backup an EdgeDB database to a file.
+Backs up an EdgeDB database to a file.

 .. cli:synopsis::